ACCELERATED DEATH BENEFITS RIDERS (ADB)

 How can Welcome Funds help?

 Welcome Funds can assist you in determining if your life insurance policy provides an accelerated death benefit option by reviewing a copy of your life insurance policy and/or by confirming it with your life insurance company.
 Our staff works directly with most life insurance companies to verify policy values and coverage.
 If you do not have an accelerated death benefit rider, we may be able to assist you with the viatical settlement alternative.
-There is no cost or obligation to determine your eligibility and we offer a Free Personal and Confidential Consultation.
+There is no cost or obligation to determine your eligibility, and we offer a free personal and confidential consultation.

 Feel free to call us toll-free at 877.227.4484 or complete our Quick Life Settlement Qualifier to find out if your policy is eligible for a viatical settlement.